rickosborne/cascades/md/01-0-1-cruising-altitude.md

 He acknowledged and unlocked the cart wheels, pushing it toward me.
 He didn't speak until we'd gotten to 7, the first row in the smoking section.

-"Good to go?"
+"Good to go?" he asked me.

-I wasn't sure what I thought about the encounter, so I gave him a squint and head tilt meant to communicate let's talk later.
+I wasn't sure what I thought about the encounter, so I gave him a squint and head tilt meant to communicate _let's talk later_.
 He acknowledged it with a mirrored head tilt before putting on his face and turning to 9A to take a drink order from the man sitting there.
 I took a moment to do the same, though I admit it took longer than I would have liked.